What Does ADP Mean In Fantasy Football?

 Drawbacks of ADP

 One disadvantage of using ADP as your only resource when drafting a team is that ADP can be influenced by media hype and trends in fantasy football.
 Some players, especially first-year running backs, may be valued higher than they should be according to ADP.
-For the example of rookie running backs, these players have yet to step on an NFL field, but because running backs are so valuable in fantasy football, drafters will take a chance on these players based on college performance and potential.
-In this case, rookie RBs generally pan out to some degree, but if a player busts then that is a top-3 pick wasted.
+For example, rookies have yet to step on an NFL field, but because running backs are so valuable in fantasy football, drafters will often take a chance on rookie running backs based on their college performance.
+In this case, rookie RBs generally pan out to some degree, but if a rookie busts, that is a top-3 pick wasted.

 Another drawback of ADP is the fact that it is a statistic that is at least somewhat skewed by the people who draft or create a mock draft first.
 These drafts, even if the players have no idea what they are doing with fantasy football, set the standard of ADP for the drafts following them.
 While experienced players can look past this single statistic, this puts novices at a disadvantage.